willfaught/paige/README.md

 images at the site root, and linked icons for all the social sites configured in `config.yaml`.

+Taxonomy pages are an inline, unordered, sorted list of links to terms.

 The 404 page has a Not Found header, and no body.

 An empty list has a Nothing Here header, and no body.